abel-research/ampscan/docs/index.rst

 AmpScan relies heavily on numpy_ and scipy_ to perform mathematical operations with visualisation handled by PyQt_ and VTK_.
-The package is still under development by researchers at the University of Southampton.
+The package is still under development by researchers at the Amputee BioEngineering Lab (ABEL) at University of Southampton.
 The foundations of this toolbox were developed in research funded by:
 - the UK's Engineering and Physical Sciences Research Council (EPSRC), grants EP/M508147/1 and EP/M000303/1, and
 - the UK's Royal Academy of Engineering (RAEng), grant RF/130.